hgercke/RGBtoHDMI/Readme.md

 ![](images/IMG_0859_small.png)

 3. Solder the other end of the wires/cables to the backside of the Amiga audio phono connectors, Left to Left, Right to Right.
-The ground pad must be soldered to any ground point on the Amiga Motherboard
+The ground pad must be soldered to any groundpoint on the Amiga Motherboard, I use the ground on the backside of the Amiga Audio phono connectors.

 ![](images/IMG_0861_small.png)